Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Acknowledgement

 \section{Acknowledgement}

 This work is funded by the NSERC Alliance quantum consortia grants ARAQNE and QUINT and the NRC High-throughput Secure Networks (HTSN) challenge program.
-We thank Andrei Faraon, Mikael Afzelius, Arsalan Motamedi, Jiawei Ji, Nasser Gohari Kamel and Andrei Ruskuc for useful discussions.
+We thank Andrei Faraon, Sophie Hermans, Mikael Afzelius, Arsalan Motamedi, Jiawei Ji, Nasser Gohari Kamel and Andrei Ruskuc for useful discussions.
+We would also like to thank Geza Giedke and anonymous reviewers for helpful comments.